 Enriching summer experiences can profoundly influence young adults’ development across many domains.
 Change Summer recognizes that unequal access to high-quality summer programming is a solvable problem.
-Change Summer’s mission is to provide game-changing summer opportunities for low-income students that will increase their independence, confidence, responsibility, and curiosity, with a vision to serve 4,000 campers at 4 different stand-alone camp facilities by summer 2025.
+Change Summer provides students from low-income communities with a summer experience that increases independence, curiosity, confidence, and responsibility.

 What We Do

 Read our Strategic Plan to find out how we are working to provide more low-income students with summer opportunities.

 100% of families feel Camp Uncommon will benefit their child and recommend Camp Uncommon to other Uncommon parents.

 99% of campers recommend Camp Uncommon to their friends